AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/20_ES2018_async_iteration_and_more.md

 ## RegExp features

-4 new RegExp related features will make it to the new version of ECMAScript.
+4 new RegExp related features made it to the new version of ECMAScript.
 They are:

 - [`s (dotAll)` flag for regular expressions](https://github.com/tc39/proposal-regexp-dotall-flag)
 - [RegExp named capture groups](https://github.com/tc39/proposal-regexp-named-groups)